 According to IIBA, International Institute of Business Analysis, “Business Analysis is the practice of enabling change in an organizational context, by defining needs and recommending solutions that deliver value to stakeholders.”

 According to PMI, Project Management Institute, “Business Analysis is Identifying business needs.
 Recommending relevant solutions.
 Working with stakeholders to elicit requirements.
-Analyzing, defining, documenting and managing requirements.”
+Analyzing, defining, documenting, and managing requirements.”

 Why is Business Analysis Helpful?

 Business analysis plays a vital role in every organization.
-It helps in identifying business needs/requirements and formulate the solutions for any business problems.
+It helps in identifying business needs/requirements and formulating the solutions for any business problems.
 Business analysis helps in improving the effectiveness of IT with better alignment between business and technical needs.
 It helps to identify and articulate the need for change and how organizations must work to facilitate that change.
 Overall it helps organizations do business better.